Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Alien Abductions/Part 1.md

 Title drop - "There are no Aliens in Eurasia" "Chapter 1 - Alien Abductions"
 ___
+Night, forest.
+A woman (Elena later) is on the ground.
+**woman**: "He ran.
+He ran.
+He just ran away.
+He ran.
+He ran.
+He got up and ran.
+I can't take this anymore... no one can take this...
+Someone... help me... help me get away... from this wretched place."

+Somewhere else in the forest, an unintelligible figure cuts off a body's hands lying on the ground.
+___
 Day.
 Community center of Vyshkanov.
 A small crowd gathers.
 There is a long table, with "Alien Research Society of Eurasia" banner hung above.
 The representatives are at a table covered with odd gadgets, strange alien memorabilia, and a UFO-shaped coffee mug.
 They each have an armband.

 **ARSE** (offscreen): "Interesting.
 Most interesting."